edomt/edomt.github.io/_posts/2020-6-4-EA-Books.md

 1. _Superforecasting: The Art and Science of Prediction_, by Philip E. Tetlock (2015, 2019)
 1. _The Precipice: Existential Risk and the Future of Humanity_, by Toby Ord (2020, 2020)
 1. _Factfulness: Ten Reasons We're Wrong About the World – and Why Things Are Better Than You Think_, by Hans Rosling (2018, 2020)
+1. _Doing Good Better: How Effective Altruism Can Help You Make a Difference_, by William MacAskill (2015, 2020)